ashleysommer/sanic-cors/docs/api.rst

 API Docs
 ==========

-This package exposes a Flask extension which by default enables CORS support on all routes, for all origins and methods.
+This package exposes a Sanic extension which by default enables CORS support on all routes, for all origins and methods.
 It allows parameterization of all CORS headers on a per-resource level.
 The package also contains a decorator, for those who prefer this approach.

 Extension
 ~~~~~~~~~